 Colleague has no regard for lab safety

-Started 12 months ago by Kimberly Peoples.
+Started about 3 years ago by Kimberly Peoples.

 I am looking for advice or support.
 I share a prep room with a colleague who has little respect for lab safety.
 She was not a chemistry major in college, but only recently added chemistry to her existing teaching license by taking a few community college courses.
 I know that it is not my place to comment on the fact that her flowing skirts and stilettos are not appropriate attire for lab, but it concerns me that she allows students to enter the prep room without supervision.
 Just moments ago I went in there and encountered a student rummaging through the acid cabinet.
 I am very uncomfortable with her lack of rules with regard to lab safety, but do not know whether I should just keep my mouth shut or speak my mind.
 Any thoughts would be greatly appreciated.
 Thanks.